rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 To make OCaml work smoothly with Javascript, we introduced several extensions to the OCaml language.
-These BuckleScript extensions facilitate the integration of native JavaScript code as well as improve the generated code.
+These BuckleScript extensions facilitate the integration of native JavaScript code as well as improvement over the generated code.

 Like TypeScript, when building typesafe bindings from JS to OCaml, the user has to write type declarations.
-In OCaml, unlike TypeScript, user does not need to create a separate `.d.ts` file, since the type declaration langauge is the same langauge in OCaml.
+In OCaml, unlike TypeScript, user does not need to create a separate `.d.ts` file, since the type declaration langauge is the same langauge as OCaml.

 The FFI is divided into several components:

+- Binding to JS first-order functions
-- Binding to JS functions
+- Binding to JS high-order functions
 - Binding to JS object literals
 - Binding to JS classes
+- Extensions to the Langauge for debugger, regex and embending raw JS code

 ## FFI to first-order JS functions